gmhridu/redgirrafee-new/README.md

 - 📦 Optimized build with code splitting
 - 🔧 TypeScript support out of the box
 - 🎨 CSS preprocessing with PostCSS
-- 🔀 API proxy for seamless development
+- 🌐 Serverless API functions for Vercel
 - 📱 Mobile-first responsive design

 ## 🌐 Deployment